 Humor, School

 The heroes of our book of the day do not even have names.
 But the canines in P. D. Eastman’s Go, Dog.
-Go!, an offering for National Dog Week, which begins on Sunday, are some of the fastest, and funniest, dogs to appear in a children’s book.
-After the success of Dr. Seuss’s, Cat in [...]
+Go!, an offering for National Dog Week, which takes place the last week of September, are some of the fastest, and funniest, dogs to appear in a children’s book.
+After the success of […]

 Animals, Dogs, Humor